NewFrontDoor/newfrontdoor.org/src/documentation/privacy.md

 ***
 ## Privacy Policy
 ### Extent of policy
-This policy covers Vision 100 IT websites and services, including but not limited to the following sites and any of their sub-domains.
+This policy covers Vision 100 IT websites and services.
-* vision100.org
-* crckingston.org
-* crossroadshobart.org
-* cornerstonehobart.org
-* montrosepc.org.au
-* onewaymargate.org
-* twbcsouth.org
-* soulchurch.org.au
-* summerleaschurch.org
-* ufcutas.org

 *Contact Vision 100 IT for an up to date list of sites that this privacy policy covers.*